 Who Should Apply?

-Along the way to earning your master's degree, you can further enhance your résumé by earning a Postbaccalaureate Certificate in Information Systems Security.
+Along the way to earning your master's degree, you can further enhance your résumé by earning a Postbaccalaureate Certificate in Information Systems Cybersecurity.
 If you are a mid- to high-level IT professional in any industry sector, who wants to strengthen your knowledge and skills in information security and information security management, the 15-credit certificate can provide you with a solid, graduate-level education.
-To earn the Postbaccalaureate Certificate in Information Systems Security,you must apply for it separately.
+To earn the Postbaccalaureate Certificate in Information Systems Cybersecurity, you must apply for it separately.